shumwaymark/sentinelcam/README.rst

 with Gigabit Ethernet network cabling and low power SSD storage over USB3 go a long way towards alleviating those concerns.

-  Complaceny should be avoided here, it is easy to be deceived.
-These are still small devices and generally speaking, this design has a way of keeping most nodes fully tasked.
+  Complacency should be avoided here, it is easy to be deceived.
+These are still small devices, and this design has a way of keeping most nodes fully tasked.
 Always keep the basics in mind.
   It is critically important to give due consideration to key factors such as CPU resources, memory utilization, disk I/O, storage capacity, and network traffic.
 Each impact the others.
   The penalties incurred due to missteps always seem to hit harder than anticipated.

   As more and more Outpost nodes are added, additional data sinks will be required to support them.